 Hiya, I’m Nia – Your professional witchy ray of sunshine… sort of.

-I’m the owner and main writer of Seeking Serotonin – a blog dedicated to self-care with an emphasis on affirmations and journaling.
+I’m the owner and main writer of Seeking Serotonin – a blog dedicated to self-care with an emphasis on shadow work, affirmations, and journaling.
 (Although, since you’re here, you probably already know that.)

-I’ve suffered from depression and anxiety since childhood, but my mental health really took a nose-dive when I reached my teens and then adulthood.
+I’ve dealt with from depression and anxiety since childhood, but my mental health really took a nose-dive when I reached my teens and then adulthood.

 My school years, which most people describe as the best of their lives (seriously… what school did you go to?!), was hell for me.